AhmedHelalAhmed/order-system/README.md

 - ```php artisan migrate --seed```
 - ```php artisan queue:work``` For worker to run and execute listener
 - ```php artisan test``` To run tests
+- ```php artisan serve``` To the built-in web server
+- Finally Change database and redis configuration iin .env file with yours